Noise and nuisance guidance

 At what time can noise cause a statutory nuisance?

 A noise can be a statutory nuisance at any time of the day or night!
 There are no set times laid down by law.
 It really is a question of what is 'reasonable' behaviour.
-As a general rule, noise at night is more disturbing and more likely to be a nuisance than day time noise.
+As a general rule, noise at night is more disturbing and more likely to be a nuisance than daytime noise.
+Find out about statutory nuisance.

 How loud does a noise have to be before I can make a complaint about it?